microsoft/vscode-react-native/README.md

 # React Native Tools (Preview)

-This extension provides development environment for React Native projects.
+This extension provides a development environment for React Native projects.
-You can debug your code, quickly run `react-native` commands from command palette and use IntelliSense to browse objects, functions and parameters for React Native APIs.
+You can debug your code, quickly run `react-native` commands from the command palette and use IntelliSense to browse objects, functions and parameters for React Native APIs.

 ![React Native features](images/react-features.gif)